• Skip to primary navigation

 • 1 teaspoon Vanilla extract

-• ½ cup Chopped dried fruit and nuts of your choice, strawberries, apricots, dates, blueberries, pumpkin seeds
+• ½ cup Chopped dried fruit and nuts of your choice, strawberries, prunes, apricots, dates, blueberries, pumpkin seeds

 Instructions